2025-2026

 The Professional Programs are under the umbrella of the UCLA School of Theater, Film & Television.

-While the Professional Programs are considered graduate-level, they are not for academic credit.
+While the Professional Programs are considered graduate-level, they are not taken for academic credit.

 Professional Programs students must go through a competitive admission process.
 One can not just sign up for a Professional Program.